rouazana/james-project/README.txt

 You have to run MPT tests inside docker.
 As you need to use maven, the simplest option is to use james/parent image, and override the entry point ( as git and maven are already configured there ) :
-$ docker run -t --entrypoint="/root/integration_tests.sh" -v $PWD/.m2:/root/.m2 james/project JAMES_IP JAMES_PORT SHA1
+$ docker run -t --entrypoint="/root/integration_tests.sh" -v $PWD/.m2:/root/.m2 -v $PWD:/origin james/project JAMES_IP JAMES_PORT SHA1

 Where :
  - JAMES_IP: IP address or DNS entry for your James server
- - JAMES_PORT: Port allocated to James' IMAP port.
+ - JAMES_PORT: Port allocated to James' IMAP port (should be 143).
  - SHA1(optional): Branch to use in order to build integration tests or trunk